Logan Becker - Matt F. Fouch Scholarship of Character

 This memorial scholarship was established after his battle with cancer and passing in December 2019.
 The establishment of the scholarship will celebrate and thank Matt for his 21 years of service in the math classrooms at the Middle School and for his 23 years of coaching football and three years of coaching golf at East Grand Rapids Public Schools.

 The scholarship is given annually to one or more graduating seniors in the East Grand Rapids Public Schools District to be used for post-secondary educational opportunities.
 Nominations will be accepted from EGRPS staff, students, parents or community members.
-The deadline for submission is the first Monday in May.
+The deadline for submission is the March 1.
 The recipient(s) will be recognized at the EGRPS Senior Honors Assembly in May each year.

 This scholarship is inclusive in all aspects and does not discriminate based on race, color, national origin, gender or gender identity, sexual orientation, age, disability, or religion.